Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

 Typical usecases for implementation in Ladder cover mostly Simple decisionmaking or I/O handling i.e. reading and writing binary and or analog in/outputs.

-All patterns are implemented for academical purposes, however recommended IEC 61131-3 alternatives are mentioned where applicable.
+All patterns are implemented for academical and self study purpose.
+A recommended IEC 61131-3 alternative is mentioned where applicable.